thehonestape/agency/ROADMAP.md

 **Critical components** that should be prioritized:
 1. Core UI components and layout structure
 2. Authentication and user management components
-3. Organization and brand interface components
+3. Organization and project interface components
 4. Project management components

 ## Team Allocation